dudeNumber4/database-migration/README.md

 #### Usage
 * It never hurts to run UpdateProject.scmp prior to making changes just to sanity-check that your local database matches what's in the database project.
 This will ensure that `GenerateMigrationScript` below will generate the proper change script.
 * Schema Changes
+  * Letting the system generate your script:
+  * Note: If you are familiar with TSQL DDL, you have a simple database change, and you know what script will be required for the change, see Ad-Hoc section below.
     * If you have a task that will make table changes (especially if multiple), it's best to take a backup of your local database in it's pre-changed state.
 It's not absolutely necessary, but it can be very helpful if you want to test the generated script before committing it.
     * Make database changes using any method.
       * Via application code.
 Note that it's not a good idea to have code _recreate_ database objects since database objects may have changes applied to them subsequent to creation, e.g., an index was added.
 If they differ, then the database state will diverge from what's in the database project which is the source of truth for database objects.
       * Via database tooling, e.g., SSMS (caveat below).
         * If you use this method, transfer those changes to the database project using UpdateProject.scmp.
         * Launching UpdateProject.scmp, ensure the database is the selected item at top left; project is selected at top right.
         * Click compare.
 Look at the differences, they should just include your recent changes.
         * Click "Update" to transfer the changes to the database project.
         * No need to save this file when closing it.
       * Via the database project scripts / objects.
     * Open package manager console, and run `./MigrationDatabase/GenerateMigrationScript.ps1`
       * Review script that should pop up: READ THE WARNING ABOUT HOW TO TEST THE SCRIPT!!
       * Note that the generated script will be verbose (lots of `print` statements and comments); it's fine to delete all but what you really need (or add comments).
     * Run `./MigrationDatabase/CommitDatabaseScripts.ps1`.
 This "commits" the change to resource file [DatabaseMigrationScripts.resources].
     * Commit changes to source.
     * Note that if you have already made the changes to your local database, the script will fail.
 This is expected; if you made the changes _only_ in the database project, you do want them applied locally.
 If the script fails, it won't be attempted again.
 * Ad-Hoc Scripts
-  * Add either way:
-    * Right click on AdHoc folder in the database project; add new database script.
+  * Add an ad-hoc script by right clicking on AdHoc folder in the database project -> add -> new database script (file name makes no difference).
-    * Write the script elsewhere and manually copy it into that directory.
-  * If adding directly to AdHoc folder, your script will assume database context (intellisense on database objects, etc.).
+  * Your script will assume database context (intellisense on database objects, etc.).
   * Don't execute the script; system assumes these are to be executed via the Service.
+    * Note that it's a good idea to make ad-hoc scripts idempotent, e.g., `drop object if exists`.
+This way, the script will never record an error.
   * Run `./MigrationDatabase/CommitDatabaseScripts.ps1`
+    * If you added a script that makes schema changes (you preferred to write your own rather than let the system generate one), ensure you make the corresponding update to the database project so the overall database state is correct.
   * Run Service (you could do this step after the next or even after pushing changes, but if there was an issue with the script and you didn't fix it, other instances will experience that issue).
-To revert what has already been committed to the resource file, the process is basically the same as what is in section "Merge Conflicts."
+To revert what has already been committed to the resource file, undo changes to DatabaseMigrationScripts.resources.
   * Commit (to source control) changes; script will now live in DatabaseMigrationScripts.resources.
 * Other instances of your Service that hit other database instances will execute scripts that bring that database instance up to the current state.
 * Script Execution Order